JunganSe/ITHS-Web-Slutuppgift-WestcoastEducation/README.md

-WestcoastEducation\
+#Westcoast Education
 Educational project for submissionon in a web dev course.\
+It's a place where you can sign your goat for various courses.
-Had some basic knowledge of html+css beforehand.
+Had some basic knowledge of html+css beforehand.\